-Days 8-9, Fri-Sat, 19-20 Jan.
-Miyazaki to Arasaki.
-We will begin with a 2-hour boat trip for Japanese Murrelet from Miyazaki, then head south to Arasaki via Yatsushiro.
-These two days should be some of the most memorable of the tour.
-Hooded and White-naped cranes winter here by the thousands, and Arasaki is a major refuge for both species.
-The crane flocks can number up to 17,000 birds, one of the largest assemblages of them on Earth.
+Day 9, Sat, 17 Jan.
+Around Izumi.
+Hooded and White-naped cranes winter here by the thousands, and Arasaki Crane Center is a major refuge for both species.
+The crane flocks can number up to 15,000 birds, one of the largest assemblages of them on Earth.
 They give tremendous views as they come to feed on fish and grain put out early in the morning, before dispersing out to the fields for the day.
-Other species of cranes also turn up here, so both Common and Sandhill are a good bet, while Siberian and Demoiselle are an outside possibility.
+Other species of cranes also turn up here, so both Common and Sandhill are a good bet, while Siberian and Demoiselle Crane are an outside possibility.

 The fields hold flocks of wintering wildfowl, thrushes, buntings, and finches, with Chinese Penduline-Tit also a good possibility, as well as the scarce Long-billed Plover and endangered Black-faced Spoonbill.
-Woodland areas will give us a chance of Eurasian Sparrowhawk and Eastern (Japanese) form of Buzzard, usually now treated as a distinct species, along with Japanese Wagtail, Brown Dipper, and Crested Kingfisher.
+Woodland areas will give us a chance of Eurasian Sparrowhawk and Eastern (Japanese) Buzzard, usually now treated as a distinct species, along with Japanese Wagtail, Brown Dipper, and Crested Kingfisher.